Saghen/lese/README.md

 [![npm version](https://badge.fury.io/js/lese.svg)](https://badge.fury.io/js/lese)

-Easy to use and lightweight layout framework for styled-components and soon to be ported to emotion.
+Easy to use and lightweight layout framework for @emotion/styled.

 Lese was inspired after using Laco, an extremely lightweight package for state management, with React.
-Lese's goal is to provide a powerful set of tools to quickly build layouts in styled-components while being just under 2KBs in size when gzipped.
+Lese's goal is to provide a powerful set of tools to quickly build layouts in emotion's styled components while being just under 2KBs in size when gzipped.
 The project is in early alpha so bugs and breaking API changes are to be expected between minor releases.

 ## To-Do

 - [x] Base Components
+- [x] Switch to @emotion/styled
 - [ ] First Draft of Documentation
 - [ ] API Review
 - [ ] Convert to Typescript/Add type defintions